 Impacts of these alternatives on the physical environment would depend on the resulting reduction in the level of fishing effort by the commercial and recreational sectors.
-The commercial sector is currently allocated 21% of the stock annual catch limit (ACL) and the recreational sector is currently allocated 79% of the stock ACL.
+The annual catch limit (ACL) is set equal to the acceptable biological catch (ABC).
+The 21% of the ACL is allocated to the commercial sector and 79% of the ACL is allocated to the recreational sector.
 Using gray triggerfish landings history from 2010 through 2014, commercial longlines landed 1.3% of the gray triggerfish and vertical lines (i.e., electric reel, bandit rig, hook-and-line, and trolling) landed 92% of the gray triggerfish (Figure 3.1.3).
 The remaining fish were landed with fish traps that are no longer allowed in the reef fish fishery.
-The recreational sector (headboat, charter, and private modes) primarily uses vertical gear (hook-and-line) to fish for gray triggerfish (99%; Figure 3.1.4).
-Gray triggerfish is also harvested by recreational fishermen using spearguns (1%).
+The recreational sector (headboat, charter, and private modes) primarily uses vertical gear (hook-and-line) to fish for gray triggerfish (99%; Table 3.1.4).
+Gray triggerfish is also harvested by recreational fishermen using spears (1%).